keertan-krishnandraup/assign2/README.md

 ## Updated DB Schema
 ![alt text](https://raw.githubusercontent.com/keertan-krishnandraup/assign2/master/schema.png)

+## Execution Steps
+1. Run MongoDB and Flask servers on local machine, on default ports.
+1. Execute populate_db.sh by running bash populate_db.sh
+1. DB is now populated with schema as shown above.
+1. API Calls can be made through Postman.
+APIs found in apis.py
+1. Queries are implemented in queries.py

+## APScheduler
+Found in scheduler.py

 ## APIs
 ### Found in apis.py file
 * Posts : **route**: /posts **Role**: To find all posts of all users